CogComNeuroSci/modeling-master/README.md

 - Practical session
     - Which indicates that this lesson will be used to let the students gain _practical experience_
 - Test x
-    - Which indicates that this folder contains scripts used for testing the modeling students
+    - Which indicates that this folder contains scripts used for _testing_ our modeling students

 Finally, within each folder, another specific structure is enforced:

 - Chapter xx
-    - Course examples:
+    - course examples:
         - Contains code that is used during teaching, e.g. to show examples of certain modeling concepts
 - Practical session:
-    - Course examples:
+    - course examples:
         - Contains code that is used during teaching, e.g. to show examples of certain modeling concepts
     - exercises
         - Contains the scripts that the students will start with during the practical session